 - Grated cheese for garnish

 - Cook the pasta al dente in a pot of boiling water according to package directions.
+It should be slightly undercooked.
 Reserve 1 cup of pasta water and drain pasta when done.

 - In a large frying pan, heat the oil on medium heat.
 Add the garlic and cook for two minutes.